 At petal fall apply a second scab and mildew spray, using micronized sulfur (no oil).
 Bacillus thuringiensis (Bt.) can be added to this spray to help control leafroller.
 Bt. can also be applied separately or mixed with insecticidal soap to control leafrollers and cutworms at this time.

-At stage 3 apply a delayed dormant spray of copper mixed with horticultural oil.
-Copper is effective against blossom blight and brown rot, and the oil will smother eggs and crawlers of overwintering pests.
+At stage 3 apply a delayed dormant spray of sulfur mixed with horticultural oil.
+Sulfur is effective against blossom blight and brown rot, and the oil will smother eggs and crawlers of overwintering pests.

 All Fruit Trees: